 I’m not successful for every show that I’ve applied for but I would say I have a 50/50 success rate for the radio recordings I apply to attend.
 I don’t think that I’ve watched anything I’ve not enjoyed.

 The two main recording studios for radio are at BBC Broadcasting House, just up from Oxford Circus and the Rada Studios that are close to Goodge Street.
 Both studios have bars you can buy drinks at before the show starts and the don’t mind you taking drinks into the recording at Rada.
-At Broadcasting House the radio studio is a lovely Art Deco affair and holds many more people so they don’t always allow drinks in.
+At Broadcasting House the radio studio is in a lovely Art Deco style and holds many more people.

 Tips and Tricks